infor-design/enterprise-ng/docs/PUBLISH.md

 To do a dev release, publish a dated semever to npm.

 1. Make sure you are on `master` and its clean
-1. Change the `package.json` version to append the date, i.e. `4.7.0-dev.YYYYMMDD`
+1. Change the `publish/package.json` version to append the date, i.e. `4.7.0-dev.YYYYMMDD`
 1. Save the `package.json` file (**DO NOT** commit it)
+1. Update to a specific version of `ids-enterprise` (optional)
+    - Do an npm install for that version
+    - Also update the version in the `publish/package.json` manuall to match `./package.json`
 1. `npm publish --tag=dev`
-1. Undo the version change/reset your branch
+1. Undo the version changes/reset your branch unless you specifically want to commit and push

 ## Official, Tagged Releases